PreferredAI/cornac/tutorials/add_model.md

             Relative scores that the user gives to the item or to all known items
         """
 ```
-Every model is an extension of the generic class `Recommender`.
+Every model extends the generic class `Recommender`.
 All you need to do is to redefine the functions listed in the above `recom_pmf.py` file.

 The `fit()` function should contain or make a call to the necessary codes to fit your model to the training data, while the `score()` function specifies how to perform predictions using your model.